Tag Archives: Parenting

 Tina Drakakis blogs at Eyerollingmom and recently was featured in Huff PostShe appeared in the Boston production of “Listen to Your Mother: Giving Motherhood a Microphone.”
 Her work has been featured in NPR’s “This I Believe” radio series yet she places “Most Popular 1984” on top of her list of achievements.
 (Next would be the $100,000 winner on that home improvement reality TV show of 2003 but her kids won’t let her talk about that anymore).
 A witty mother of four, she takes on cyberspace as @Eyerollingmom on Twitter and Eyerollingmom on Facebook & @Eyerollingmom on Instagram.
 Her collection of essays, A Momoir, can be found here (agent interest ALWAYS WELCOME!)

 Party On, Dude!
-Some Risky Business Happened at My House
+That Time Some Risky Business Happened at My House

 You did it.
 You got caught.